Bundles of generalized theta functions over abelian surfaces: Introduction

 \subsection{Comparison to the case of curves}

 To end this introduction, let us remark that a similar picture emerges in the case of curves, cf. \cite{wirtinger}.
-Indeed, let $C$ be smooth of genus $g$, and consider the vectors for a symmetric Theta characteristic $\kappa$.
-The bundles of rank $r$, level $k$ generalized theta functions can be obtained pushing forward the pluri-theta bundles $\Theta_w=\Theta_{\kappa}^k\to \mathfrak M_v$ via the determinant map The pushforwards $\mathbf E_{r, k}$ take the form The torsion line bundles $\zeta$ have orders dividing $a=\gcd(r, k)$ and the multiplicities $\mathsf m_{\zeta}(r, k)$ of their $\frac{r}{a}$-roots $\ell$ are explicit.
-Furthermore, the symmetry is a manifestation of strange duality. .1in
+Indeed, let $C$ be smooth of genus $g$, and consider the vectors for a Theta characteristic $\kappa$.
+The bundles of rank $r$, level $k$ generalized theta functions can be obtained pushing forward the pluri-theta bundles $\Theta_w=\Theta_{\kappa}^k\to \mathfrak M_v$ via the determinant/Albanese map The pushforwards $\mathbf E_{r, k}$ take the form The torsion line bundles $\zeta$ have orders dividing $a=\gcd(r, k)$, and the $\ell_{\zeta}$s are $\frac{r}{a}$-roots of $\zeta$.
+The multiplicities $\mathsf m_{\zeta}(r, k)$ of $\ell_{\zeta}$ are explicit.
+Furthermore, the symmetry holds true, and is a manifestation of strange duality. .1in